Local Base Change via Tate Cohomology: Lifting to -adic groups

-First of all, we want to check that the lifting procedures commute with the correspondences that we had on the level of finite groups, that is \begin{prop} Assume the notation above. \begin{enumerate} \item The lift of the reduction $\pmb{r_l (\pi)}$ is isomorphic to the reduction of the lift $r_l ( {\pmb \pi})$. \item The lift of a Frobenius twist is the Frobenius twist of the lift. \item For the Frobenius-fixed representation $\rho$, lifting commutes with taking the Tate cohomology $T^0$, that is $\pmb \tau \cong T^0(\pmb \rho)$, where the Tate cohomology $T^0$ of a cuspidal representation of $p$-adic reductive groups is appropriately defined as in \cite{TV}, section 3. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item First of all, the reduction $r_l(\pi)$ is irreducible as a representation of $\GL{n}{\OO_E}$, by section 3.1 in chapter 3 of \cite{V}.
-Hence, by theorem \ref{cusplift}, its lift $\pmb{r_l(\pi)}$ is also irreducible.
-Vice versa, consider $\pmb{\pi}$, which is irreducible and cuspidal by theorem \ref{cusplift} and clearly $l$-integral by construction.
-Thus theorem 1.1(d) in chapter 3 of \cite{V} implies that its reduction $r_l \left( \pmb \pi \right)$ is also irreducible. \\ Recall that the reduction $r_l$ of an integral $l$-adic representation $( \gamma, M)$ is the semi-simplification of the representation induced on the quotient $L / \mathfrak l L$ (where $L$ is an invariant lattice in $M$ and we denote by $\mathfrak l$ the maximal ideal of $\overline \Zl$).
-In particular, when the semisimplification $V^{ss}$ is an irreducible $\FFl$-representation, then it actually coincides with $V = L / \mathfrak l L$. \\ Therefore, it suffices to show that one of the two lattice quotients embeds into the other.
-We can pick a $\GL{n}{k}$-invariant lattice $L$ for $\pi$, and then the lift is a $\GL{n}{E}$-invariant lattice for $\pmb \pi$, and hence the reduction of $\pmb \pi$ has underlying vector space $\pmb L / \mathfrak l \pmb L$.
-This clearly contains $\pmb{ L / \mathfrak l L }$ which is the lift of the underlying space of $r_l(\pi)$, and the inclusion is obviously $\GL{n}{E}$-equivariant.
-Hence $\pmb{r_l(\pi)} \hookrightarrow r_l (\pmb \pi) $, proving the claim.
+First of all, we want to check that the lifting procedures commute with the correspondences that we had on the level of finite groups, that is \begin{prop} Assume the notation above. \begin{enumerate} \item The lift of the reduction $\pmb{r_l (\pi)}$ is isomorphic to the reduction of the lift $r_l ( {\pmb \pi})$. \item The lift of a Frobenius twist is the Frobenius twist of the lift. \item For the Frobenius-fixed $l$-adic representation $\rho$, lifting commutes with taking the Tate cohomology $T^0$, that is $\pmb \tau \cong T^0(\pmb \rho)$, where the Tate cohomology $T^0$ of a cuspidal representation of $p$-adic reductive groups is appropriately defined as in \cite{TV}, section 3. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item Denote $M$ the underlying space of $\pi$, and fix a $\GL{n}{k}$-stable lattice $L \subset M$.
+Then $L$ is $\GL{n}{\OO(E)}$-stable under the canonical surjection $\GL{n}{\OO(E)} \twoheadrightarrow \GL{n}{k}$, and also $E^*$-invariant, where $E^* \cong \OO(E)^* \times \varpi^{\Z}$ has the second factor acting trivially as explained above.

+We obtain then that is a $\GL{n}{E}$-stable lattice inside Since we have a stable lattice for the lift $\pmb \pi$, which is irreducible and cuspidal by theorem \ref{cusplift}, theorem 1.1d in chapter 3 of \cite{V} guarantees that the reduction $\mod l$ $r_l(\pmb \pi)$ is irreducible.
+In particular its underlying space is precisely $\mathcal L / \mathfrak m \mathcal L$ where we denote by $\mathfrak m$ the maximal ideal of $\overline \Zl$.

+On the other hand, again by theorem 1.1d in chapter 3 of \cite{V}, the representation $\pi$ has irreducible reduction $\mod l$, so that applying theorem \ref{cusplift} to the $l$-modular representation $r_l(\pi)$ yields the irreducible, cuspidal $\GL{n}{E}$-representation $\pmb{r_l(\pi)}$.
+Notice that by irreducibility the underlying space of $r_l(\pi)$ is $L / \mathfrak m L$, and hence the underlying space of the lift $\pmb{r_l(\pi)}$ is